mrrezkii/PAPER-WALLET-CORE-SERVICE/README.md

-# Wallet Balance Disbursement Service
+# Paper Waller Core Service

 A microservice that facilitates the disbursement of user balances from an application wallet.
 Built with Go 1.23, Echo framework, and fully documented using Swagger.